wix-playground/stylable-components/docs/auto-views.md

 in these cases it is usefull to have the view schemas extend on base schema that defines the validation

-* TBD: viewOf: unique id of base schema
+* TBD: $viewOf: unique id of base schema

 ### validation/typings